shiyouping/embedded-redis-cluster/README.md

 redisCluster.stop();
 ````

-By default, three master nodes will be created, and the ports of master nodes are 16379, 16380 and 16381.
 You may change the default settings by:

 ````java
 // The ports of master nodes are 12000, 12001, 12002 and 12003